-Candidates for the Certificate must successfully complete four required courses comprising 10 academic credits:
+Candidates for the Certificate must successfully complete the following four required courses comprising 10 academic credits.

-- Employee Benefits: Health &Welfare Plans (2 credits- Fall semester);
+- Employee Benefits: Health &Welfare Plans (Fall semester, 2 credits)

-- Employee Benefits: Qualified Retirement Plans (2 credits –Fall semester); and
+- Employee Benefits: Qualified Retirement Plans (Fall semester, 2 credits)

-- Employee Benefits Practicum (4 credits –Spring semester).
+- Employee Benefits Practicum (Spring semester, 4 credits)

-A cumulative minimum grade point average of "B-" must be attained in the courses required for the Certificate.For purposes of earning the LL.M. in Taxation, all courses required for the Certificate in Employee Benefits Law.
+A cumulative grade point average of "B-" must be attained in the courses required for the Certificate.For purposes of earning the LL.M. in Taxation, all courses required for the Certificate in Employee Benefits Law.